dgaydukov/cert-spring5/files/spring5.md

 There are 2 interfaces `CrudRepository` & `JpaRepository` from which you can extend your repository interface (spring will generate class automatically) and have many default queries already implemented.
 `JpaRepository` extends `PagingAndSortingRepository` which in turn extends `CrudRepository`.
 Their main functions are:
 * `CrudRepository` mainly provides CRUD functions.
-Ffor `findAll` return `Iterable`.
+Method `findAll` return `Iterable`.
 * `PagingAndSortingRepository` provides methods to do pagination and sorting records.
 * `JpaRepository` provides some JPA-related methods such as flushing the persistence context and deleting records in a batch.
-For `findAll` return `List`.
+Method `findAll` return `List`.

 You can also add `@RepositoryDefinition` to your interface, and spring will create crud repository implementation for you (no need to extends other interfaces), basically it the same as extending Repository.
 To enable work with repository add to your config `@EnableJpaRepositories("com.example.logic.ann.jdbc.spring.repository")`.